trojan-gfw/trojan/docs/protocol.md

 ### Passive Detection

-Because the traffic is protected by `TLS` (it is users' responsibility to use a valid certificate) and if you are visiting an `HTTP` site, the traffic looks exactly the same as `HTTPS` (there is only one `RTT` after `TLS` handshake).
-If you are not visiting an `HTTP` site, then the traffic looks exactly the same as `HTTPS` kept alive or `WebSocket`.
+Because the traffic is protected by `TLS` (it is users' responsibility to use a valid certificate), if you are visiting an `HTTP` site, the traffic looks the same as `HTTPS` (there is only one `RTT` after `TLS` handshake); if you are not visiting an `HTTP` site, then the traffic looks the same as `HTTPS` kept alive or `WebSocket`.
 Because of this, trojan can also bypass ISP `QoS` limitations.

 For more information, go to [Issue #14](https://github.com/trojan-gfw/trojan/issues/14).